Lovely-Professional-University-CSE/major-project-ca-1-roman-urdu-dataset/README.md

 ## Step 11: Evaluation
 Checking the accuracy scorce of the classifiers.

-## Step 12: visualizing confusion matrix
+## Step 12: Visualizing confusion matrix
 Visualising the  matrix using the matplotlab libaray.